smithlabcode/dnmtools/documentation/docs/bsrate.md

 the output indicate the overall conversion rate, the conversion rate for positive strand mappers, and the conversion rate for negative strand mappers.
-The total number of nucleotides used (e.g. all C+T mapping over genomic non-CpG C’s for method (3)) is given for positive and negative strand conversion rate computation, and if everything has worked up to this point these two numbers should be very similar.
+The total number of nucleotides used (e.g. all C+T mapping over genomic non-CpG Cs for method (3)) is given for positive and negative strand conversion rate computation, and if everything has worked up to this point these two numbers should be very similar.
 The 4th line gives column labels for a table showing conversion rate at